Enhancing Modality-Agnostic Representations via Meta-Learning for Brain Tumor Segmentation: Experiment Design and Results

 \subsection{Ablation Studies}

 \textbf{Effectiveness of adversarial and meta-learning.} We perform several ablations to evaluate and justify the contribution of each proposed module in our architecture.
 First, we remove both the Adversarial and the Meta-training strategies to perform segmentation from only fusion of available modalities.
-We thus formulate a baseline, \emph{mDrop}, where we include our feature-aggregation block to generate a fused representation from available modalities. \emph{mDrop} solely learns the intra-model relations through transformer-based encoders and inter-modal dependencies through channel-weighted fusion.
-Tab.~\ref{tableab1} shows that the average DSC of our model outperforms \emph{mDrop} by 5.45\%, 6.71\% and 10.47\% in the three tumor regions.
+We thus formulate a baseline, \emph{mDrop}, where we include our feature-aggregation block to generate a fused representation from available modalities. \emph{mDrop} solely learns the intra-model relations through transformer encoders and inter-modal dependencies through channel-weighted fusion.
+The average DSC of our model outperforms \emph{mDrop} by 5.45\%, 6.71\%, and 10.47\% in the three tumor regions (Tab.~\ref{tableab1}).
 Hence it is evident that solely the modality-agnostic representations obtained from fusion of available modalities cannot generate accurate segmentations.
-This necessitates a feature enrichment technique that can improve the quality of the fused representation.
-We develop two variants through gradual introduction of our discriminator and meta-learning strategy as enrichment techniques.
-The enhanced representations are evaluated both quantitatively and qualitatively in supplementary (Sec.~\ref{evalenh}).
-As seen in Tab.~\ref{tableab1}, both variants surpass mDrop considerably.
-Meta-learning (MetaL) proved to be slightly better since we explicitly divide the dataset into missing and full modality samples for performing meta-training and meta-testing, respectively.
-Finally we arrive at an end-to-end meta-learning framework that also benefits from auxiliary supervision provided by the adversarial discriminator.
+This necessitates feature enrichment to improve the quality of the fused representation.
+We develop two variants through gradual introduction of our discriminator and meta-learning strategies as enrichment techniques.
+Both variants surpass mDrop considerably (Tab.~\ref{tableab1}).
+Meta-learning (MetaL) proved to be better since we built the heterogeneous task distribution with modality combinations (to reduce bias) and also explicitly adapted to the full modality feature space efficiently.
+Finally, we arrive at an end-to-end meta-learning framework that also benefits from auxiliary supervision provided by the adversarial discriminator.

-\textbf{Ablation on aggregation block.} We design 3 baseline aggregation modules to highlight the contribution of our proposed fusion strategy.
-These include: 1) channel-wise summation (Sum), 2) channel-wise averaging (Average), and 3) passing the accessible modalities individually through GAP and a global FCN for attention based pooling (Att-pool).
-Architectural details in supplementary.
-Tab.~\ref{tablefuse} indicates that our channel-attention based fusion provides a more sophisticated solution via concurrent handling of varying input modalities and inducing channel interaction among them.